Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

  hidden: true
 ---

-# xApp β (Beta Release)
+# xApp (Beta)

+!!! note
+    This feature is currently in Beta and may contain issues.
+We encourage you to test the feature and provide feedback so we can improve it before it is officially released.

 Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance virtual and human agents' capabilities and to overcome channel limitations compromising user experiences.

 The behavior of xApps is controlled via a set of [xApp Flow Nodes](../flow-nodes/xApp/overview.md).
-You can build the actual xApp Pages by in two ways, by providing [HTML code](../flow-nodes/xApp/set-html-xApp-state.md) or by specifying an [Adaptive Card in JSON format](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md).
+You can build the actual xApp Pages by in two ways, by providing [HTML code](../flow-nodes/xApp/set-html-xApp-state.md) or by specifying an [Adaptive Card in JSON](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md).

 ## Restrictions